Q: What health precautions are you taking in your studios?

 Q: Does Piano Lab require me to sign and maintain a contract in order to take lessons?

-A: No. Your tuition payment is not a contractual obligation for any specified period of time.
-You are free to cancel your lessons at any time and for any reason.
+A: You are free to cancel your lessons at any time and for any reason.
 Our only request is that you do so two weeks in advance, barring emergencies.
 This eliminates the problem of your paying for lessons you don’t intend to have while also aiding in the budgeting process for the studios.

 Billing & Payments